Pascal-J/multiline-tacit-and-macros---J/README.md

 Place all of the files in this package into the same folder.
 Only jpp.ijs needs to be loaded to use keyboard shortcuts. (macros in jqt console)

-allows writting tacit J expressions with fewer parentheses, MACROS that modify lines within the tacit expression, and comments for each part of a tacit expression
+allows writing tacit J expressions with fewer parentheses, MACROS that modify lines within the tacit expression, and comments for each part of a tacit expression

 For example, this expression: